 Shifting my gaze from the rocks to the sky, I froze.
 This roaring force stopped me in my tracks, arching me back like a boomerang.
 I felt God's power, His strength, His grace hurling down on me.
 Physically bending me backward.
 It was LOUD.
 I was paralyzed, startled even.
 It wasn't what I was expecting and I was instantly humbled by the sheer enormity of the natural force.
 It was incredible.

-You see, it is very hard to visit Iceland and see these soul-enriching, life-affirming sights and not believe in a force greater than you.
+You see, it is very hard to visit Iceland and see these sights and not believe in a force greater than yourself.
 I love, love, love moments like this.
 When you're reminded of how incredibly small you are and how astronomically big He is.
 The last time I experienced this I was on top of Mount Evans.
 These rare moments swallow me up and I want to live with that life-changing awareness every single day of my life.

 D A Y T H R E E | J U N E 9